Uber Is Being Challenged For Trying To Send a Sexual Assault Lawsuit to Arbitration

-Lawyers are challenging Uber in court after the San Francisco-based ride-hail company asked a judge to send a class-action sexual assault lawsuit into arbitration.
+Lawyers are challenging Uber in court after the San Francisco–based ride-hail company asked a judge to send a class-action sexual assault lawsuit to arbitration.

-On Thursday, Wigdor LLP, which had filed a class action lawsuit in November on behalf of two plaintiffs who said they were sexually assaulted by Uber drivers, pushed back on Uber’s request for arbitration, adding seven more unnamed women to the suit and arguing that “time’s up for forced arbitration on survivors of sexual violence.”
+On Thursday, Wigdor LLP, which had filed a class-action lawsuit in November on behalf of two plaintiffs who said they were sexually assaulted by Uber drivers, pushed back on Uber’s request for arbitration, adding seven more unnamed women to the suit and arguing that “time’s up for forced arbitration on survivors of sexual violence.”
 With arbitration, Uber seeks to resolve the dispute through the use of an impartial third party behind closed doors, avoiding the spectacle and public nature of a jury trial.

 “Uber is frantic to deny Jane Does and thousands of female victims their right to access our judicial system, as demonstrated by Uber’s recent shameful attempt to force this action into arbitration immediately,” read the complaint filed on Thursday.